KaungMyatBo/interview-techinical-question/README.md

 * If data is modified during the holiday, holiday exception must be thrown back to caller.

 You may have a static class to provide static login user id value.

+You may persisted holiday data manually into your DB.

 This module must be independently runnable module without Billing Module
 ## Billing Module
 After a visit entity is created, a billing entity related to that visit shall be created only if billing module is part of the deployment.
 Which mean, some clients may not want billing module as a part of the whole application.